microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-self-guided.md

 === "Automated deployment"

+    === "Linux/MacOS"

         By default, the deployment script uses the `eastus2` region.
-You can edit `deploy.sh` or `deploy.ps1` to change the region or resource names.
+You can edit `deploy.sh` to change the region or resource names.

-    - To deploy using **Bash** (Linux/macOS or GitHub Codespaces), run the following command in the VS Code terminal:
+        Run the following command in the VS Code terminal:

         ```bash
         cd infra && ./deploy.sh
         ```

-    - To deploy using **PowerShell** (Windows), run:
+    === "Windows"

+        By default, the deployment script uses the `eastus2` region.
+You can edit `deploy.ps1` to change the region or resource names.

+        Run the following command in a terminal:

         ```powershell
         Set-Location infra; ./deploy.ps1
+        ```
         ```

     ### Workshop Configuration